Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Prior distributions and inference

 We make two important assumptions about the parameter space for the number of degrees of freedom $\nu$.
 First, $\nu$ can only take positive integer values and, second, the parameter space is truncated at a value $\nu_{\max}$, which typically is 30.
 The first assumption originates from the fact that it is unlikely to have a sufficient number of observations which would allow to discern between (univariate or multivariate) $t$ distributions with a difference in the number of degrees of freedom smaller than one \citep{JPR04}.
 In support of the above assumption, we can see in Table \ref{table:KL} that the Kullback--Leibler divergence between distributions with discrete consecutive $\nu$, for dimensions $d=1,2,3$, gets small already for $\nu>5$.
 The second assumption is based on the property of the $t$ density, for any dimension, to converge to a Normal density for $\nu\rightarrow+\infty$, of the same dimension.
 Although this is an approximation, and as such, devoid of an unequivocal value, it is common practice to consider the approximation as satisfactory for $\nu\approx30$; see, for example, \cite{C56}.
 The property applies to the $t$-copula as well \citep{Eetal01}.
 As such, on the basis of the above two assumptions, we consider the parameter space for $\nu$ discrete and truncated at $\nu_{\max}=30$, where the model identified by $\nu_{\max}$ will represent the multivariate Normal distribution or the Normal (\textit{i.e.}~Gaussian) copula.
 A thorough discussion on the motivations leading to a discrete and truncated parameter space for the number of degrees of freedom can be found in \cite{VW14}; although the discussion made by the authors refers to the univariate $t$ density, the conclusions can be sensibly extended.

 The key idea is to assign a \emph{worth} to each model identified by a value of $\nu$ by objectively measuring what is lost if that specific model is removed (\textit{i.e.}~not considered), and it is the true model.
 In Bayesian analysis it is well known that, if a model is misspecified, the posterior will asymptotically accumulate on the model which happens to be the most similar to the true one, where the similarity is ``measured'' through the Kullback--Leibler divergence \citep{Berk66}.
 In other words, the Kullback--Leibler divergence between the model identified by $\nu$ and the nearest one represents the loss in information one would incur in not considering that specific model (assumed to be the true one).
+Thus, $-D_{KL}\Big(f(\cdot\mid \nu)\mid \mid f(\cdot\mid \nu^\prime)\Big)$ represents the loss in keeping $\nu$ when $\nu'$ is the true value.

 The prior distribution on the number of degrees of freedom is then constructed by linking the above loss to $\pi(\nu)$ by means of the self-information loss function.
 This particular kind of loss function measures the loss in information intrinsic to a probability statement.
 That is, if $P(A)$ is the probability that event $A$ is true, then $-\log P(A)$ is the self-information loss of $P(A)$.
 Therefore, if $f(\cdot\vert\nu)$ represents a sampling distribution with parameter value $\nu$, we equate the two measures of the loss in information at $\nu$, obtaining